 If you look in my bag, there’s a good chance you’ll find a layer of receipts covering the bottom!

-Plus having a clear out of your bag is a good way to keep track of where everything is; the amount of times I’ve been looking all over my room for a specific lipstick, only to find it at the bottom of one of my bags, is ridiculous.
+Plus having a clear out of your bag is a good way to keep track of where everything is.
+The amount of times I’ve been looking all over my room for something, only to find it at the bottom of one of my bags, is ridiculous.

 If there’s one thing I hate, it’s having a messy desktop on my laptop.
 I tend to have everything saved within 4 main folders, and then use a lot of sub folders within that to separate things out.